hamidghaedi/scRNA_seq-analysis/README.md

 dev.off()
 ```

-**cluster 5** can benefit from re-clustering.
-It is consisted of several patches of cells.
-If we increase the clustering resolution we should get the each patches as a cluster.
+**Cluster 5** can benefit from re-clustering.
+It consists of several patches of cells.
+If we increase the clustering resolution we should get each patches as a cluster.

 ```r
 Idents(epi_seurat) <- epi_seurat$SCT_snn_res.0.2